Graduate Academic Programs

 Master of Science in Recreation Degree (MSR), Park and Public Lands Management Major

 A Master of Science in Recreation degree with a major in Park and Public Lands Management provides students with approaches to managing land-based operations at the national, state, regional and local levels.
 The program emphasizes the stewardship of lands entrusted to many public agencies and private enterprises in order to improve the environment, sustain public enjoyment of parks and facilities by employing contemporary management practices, and balancing resource protection with recreation and use of lands.
-This program is offered both on campus and online.
+This program is offered online.

 A minimum of 35 credit hours is required for this program.
 The Master of Science in Recreation degree must include a minimum of 20 credits from the Department of Recreation, Park, and Tourism Studies.
 A minimum 3.0 cumulative grade point average (GPA) is required for graduation.
 A minimum grade of C– is required in each course.
 All electives for completing the degree must be approved by the advisor.